NgWenZhi/ACF-MST-Notes/Nightmare_MST.md

 ### Multiple Choice Question (Single Correct Answer)
 **1. Which one of the following is NOT a characteristic of a Software as a service (SaaS)?**

-- (●) Services in this category provide you with a completed product that the service provider runs and manages
+- [x] Services in this category provide you with a completed product that the service provider runs and manages
-- ( ) With a SaaS offering, you do not have to think about how the service is maintained or how the underlying infrastructure is managed
+- [ ] With a SaaS offering, you do not have to think about how the service is maintained or how the underlying infrastructure is managed
-- ( ) SaaS provides you with the highest level of flexibility and management control over your IT resources.
+- [ ] SaaS provides you with the highest level of flexibility and management control over your IT resources.
-- ( ) In most cases, software as a service refers to end-user applications
+- [ ] In most cases, software as a service refers to end-user applications

 ---